Supernatural Fairy Tale (short story) Vampire + The Emperor’s New Clothes = The Vampire’s New Suit

 Mark said, “We believe we offer a service that may very well interest you and benefit your particular situation.”

-“Mr. Smith,” Mark said, clearly noticing the look of desire in the vampire’s eyes.
+Mark cleared his throat.
 “Perhaps we should come back another time?”

 The vampire had walked into his modest kitchen and turned on the stove.
 After all, he wasn’t born yesterday.
 He put the little piece of fabric over the flame.
 Nothing happened.
 He was impressed, already imagining the possibilities.
 The thought of walking outside during the day after so many, many years was very enticing.